-A cursive capital H is easy to write, nearly identical to a handwritten capital H. The lowercase cursive h is also much like the handwritten form of the letter.
+A cursive H is easy to write, nearly identical to a handwritten capital H. The lowercase h in cursive is also much like the handwritten form of the letter.
 Learning the cursive letter H maybe one of the easiest in the whole cursive alphabet.

 The letter h in cursive usually connects to the letter e and letter i in words like:

 After you become comfortable with writing the letter h in cursive, practice writing “he” together as well as “hi” and the other connectors.
 These “connectors” will help you understand how cursive works to form words.

 Bonus Practice: Try writing entire words with the letter y.
 H doesn’t connect directly to y, but there are many words that include both digits.

 As you see in the diagram (above), begin the capital cursive H on the left of the top line.
 Bring your stroke to the bottom line, then take it back up to the center dotted line, making a line, then repeating the first step.